mozilla/openbadges-validator/README.md

 # Tests

 All tests can be run with `npm test`.

-A code coverag report can be generated with `make test-cov` and viewed in `cover_html/index.html`.
+If you have `node-cover` installed, a code coverage report can be generated with `make test-cov` and viewed in `cover_html/index.html`.

 # License